b00f/dana/README.md

 "ipsa scientia potestas est" is a Latin aphorism that means 'knowledge itself is power' or 'wisdom is power' that Sir Francis Bacon used it.

 ## About icon
-If you are thinking the icon of 'Dana' is looks like a spider web, you are not so far away.
+If you are thinking the icon of 'Dana' is looks like a spider web, you are not far away.
-Actually it is, but in West Africa it's a symbol of 'Wisdom' and 'Creativity!
+It is the symbol of 'Wisdom' and 'Creativity' in west African culture.
 Ananse, the spider, is a well-known character in African folk-tales.

-Learning Faster with Dana!
+Learning faster with Dana!

 ## License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.